PanickingLynx/LookupPy/README.md

 ### What is AkumaPy?

 AkumaPy is a forensic search tool, designed to find people via username across multiple Social Networks and other sites.

+### Is this tool inspired by Sherlock?

+Yes, most definitely.
+Sherlock is one of the tools that made me get into developing OSINT tools and I am really thankful for it.
+You can find this awesome tool here: https://github.com/sherlock-project/sherlock

 ### Why would you want to use AkumaPy?